Reading signatures of supermassive binary black holes in pulsar timing array observations: Results

-\textit{Results.}---Posterior distributions for $A$ and $\gamma$ are shown as contours in Figure~\ref{fig:lgA_gamma}.
+Posterior distributions for $A$ and $\gamma$ are shown as contours in Figure~\ref{fig:lgA_gamma}.
 Solid blue contours correspond to our improved model.
-For comparison, dashed red contours correspond to the standard `static' noise priors used in earlier EPTA analyses \cite{EPTA_DR2_GW}.
-The results are shown for both the 10-year subset of the EPTA data which showed evidence for the Hellings-Downs correlations, and the full 25-year EPTA data where the evidence is not visible\footnote{The correlations are thought to be `scrambled' by unmodelled noise from the older backend-receiver systems of the telescopes.}.
+For comparison, dashed red contours correspond to the noise model used in the original analysis of the EPTA data \cite{EPTA_DR2_GW}.
+The results are shown for both the 10-year subset of the EPTA data which showed evidence for the Hellings-Downs correlations, and the full 25-year EPTA data, where the evidence is not visible~\citep{FerrantiFalxa2025}.
 The value of $\gamma=13/3$ ($\alpha=2/3$) is shown as a dashed straight line.
 Our improved model results in a lower \textit{median-aposteriori} strain amplitude of the gravitational wave background, as well as in a steeper spectral index, as shown with solid blue contours in Figure~\ref{fig:lgA_gamma}.
 Maximum-\textit{aposteriori} $(\lg A, \gamma)$ obtained with our improved model and the respective measurement uncertainties based on $1\sigma$ credible levels are reported at the top of Figure~\ref{fig:lgA_gamma}.